 This list was crafted to showcase both the natural wilderness and developed geothermal assets of New Mexico.

-New Mexico is blessed with some of the finest hot springs on the planet Earth.
-There are beautiful springs at the end of a long hike in the wilderness, lovely gems that are only a short hike, and resorts that run the gamut from rustic to luxurious.
+Thankfully, you’ve come to the right place.
+New Mexico is blessed with some of the finest hot springs on the planet.
+Below we showcase a variety of springs accessible via challenging trails, lovely gems that are only a short hike, and resorts that offer experiences from rustic to luxurious and everything in between.